KIIS-AI-and-machine-learning/kiis-ai-and-machine-learning.github.io/index.md

 - Competition with companies like Samsung and Intel
 - Growing demand for security-focused semiconductors and secure chip manufacturing

-**Colin and Login**: Taiwan's "Silicon Shield" - Technology and Geopolitics
+**Colin and Logan**: Taiwan's "Silicon Shield" - Technology and Geopolitics
 - Why the world depends on Taiwan for chips
 - How this creates both economic power and political tension
 - Control over AI chip production as geopolitical leverage; export restrictions on advanced AI chips to China